NanoAdblocker/NanoCore2/notes/sanity_tests.md

 1. Wait 5 seconds

 **Expected**
-1. No highlight markers and no linter markers
 1. All boxes are green and stays green
+1. No highlight markers and no linter markers in my filters tab

 **Cleanup**
 1. Remove added filters